SilvenLEAF/JavaScript-MiniProjects/README.md

-# JavaScript-MiniProjects
+# JavaScriptMiniProjects
-A collection of JavaScript Mini-Projects
+A collection of my JavaScript Mini-Projects